JohnSnowLabs/johnsnowlabs/docs/_posts/bugeki/2024-11-04-clinical_deidentification_docwise_wip_de.md

 ## Description

-This pipeline can be used to deidentify PHI information from medical texts.
+This pipeline can be used to deidentify PHI information from medical texts in German language.
 The PHI information will be masked and obfuscated in the resulting text.
 The pipeline can mask and obfuscate: `LOCATION`, `DATE`, `NAME`, `ID`, `AGE`, `PROFESSION`, `CONTACT`, `ORGANIZATION`, `DOCTOR`, `CITY`, `COUNTRY`, `STREET`, `PATIENT`, `PHONE`, `HOSPITAL`, `STATE`, `DLN`, `SSN`, `ZIP`, `ACCOUNT`, `LICENSE`, `PLATE`, `VIN`, `MEDICALRECORD`, `EMAIL`, `URL` entities.

 ## Predicted Entities